 It is your kingdom, your castle, your home away from home, and you will find that the residence halls at Western Oregon University offer so much more than just a room.

 Located close enough to walk to your classes, the library, fitness center, cafes, restaurants and thankfully, coffee, the undergaduate housing options at WOU are uniquely suited to supporting the academic and social pursuits of YOU, the residential student.
-In fact, returning and transfer students often choose to live on campus as well because of the convenience, friendships, safety, services and wide variety of free activities and campus events that residential status has to offer them.
+In fact, returning and transfer students often choose to continue to live on campus because of the convenience, friendships, safety, services and wide variety of free activities and campus events that residential status has to offer them.

 The halls are broken into two loose groups to suit the residents who live there: First Year Halls and Upperclass Halls